KimCommunication/xtremecache/README.md

 const DRIVER = 'files'; // you can use files, sqlite, apc, cookie, memcache, memcached, predis, redis, wincache, xcache

 /**
- * Secret key to allow specific product to be deleted and regenerated from cache */ const SECRET_KEY = 'change-me';
+ * Secret key for allowing specific product to be deleted from cache and regenerated */ const SECRET_KEY = 'change-me';

 /**
- * Cache folder for files and sql caches
+ * Cache folder for file and sql cache
  */
 const CACHE_DIR = 'xcache';